Daniil-rt/ZTE-V0850-kernel/readme.md

 ## This is kernel for PostmarketOS!
 Not Android.

 ## What is condition of kernel?
-Okay, so kernel is compiling and working, but as trying to setup config for Docker, it's not working (stuck on vendor logo, without USB network).
-So IDK how to fix it. (kernel without this options works fine)
+in progress of renewing
 ## Wi-Fi works?
-As it is now, no, it's doesn't work (still trying to fix firmware errors)
+As it is now, no, it's doesn't work
 ## Bluetooth?
-IDK really
+IDK really (haven't tested)
 ## Display + touch?
 Yep, it's working just fine
-## DRM (for Plasma Touch)?
-Nope, I can't even enable this option.
-It doesn't even show up in the configuration. (?)